Program Overview

 On Tuesday afternoons, the Battalion engages in activities to either help develop leadership skills or gain insight into paths they may follow in their future service.
 Whether it occurs inside or outside, or includes physical aspects or learning about and discussing important topics, Midshipmen always leave one step closer to being ready to enter the fleet.
 When the time for service selection rolls around for seniors, one can be certain that after several years of preparation by the active duty and the words of wisdom from the guest speakers in Tuesday labs, the decision will be an educated and confident one.

 All Duke Midshipmen are required to wear uniforms on Tuesdays from 8 am to 5 pm.
-You will learn how to properly iron and wear your uniform, shine your shoes, wear a cover and groom yourself during Naval Student Orientation.
+You will learn how to properly iron and wear your uniform, shine your shoes, wear a cover and groom yourself during New Student Orientation.

 As Midshipmen rise from class to class, they take on more responsibilities within the battalion.
 All day-to-day functions are planned out and executed by Midshipmen, under the oversight of the Navy and Marine Corps personnel.
 Midshipmen are presented with copious opportunity to gain invaluable leadership experience as they rise from Midshipman in Ranks to Leading Chief Petty Officer to Department Head and possibly even to Battalion Commander, the highest billet attainable by any Midshipman.